Dharmam Vellum: Plot

-Jaganath lived with Saradha and his son Vijay with joy, while Saradha's father constantly humiliates him because he does not have enough resources.
-Disturbed, Jaganath try to explain with Saradha his father's inappropriate behavior towards him.
+Jaganath lives with Saradha and his son Vijay happily, while Saradha's father constantly humiliates him because he does not have enough resources.
+Disturbed, Jaganath tries to explain to Saradha his father's inappropriate behavior towards him.
 With pride, one evening he abandons his wife and his son for whom he later integrates as police constable.
 Jaganath comes back to the house where he left them but they have moved.
 He sees her twenty five years later in crimes she committed and ends up in prison in which Inspector K. Jaganath appears as cop.
-She is accused of death penalty but Vijay goes to the rescue in jail to save her and captured her for her survival.
+She is sentenced to a death penalty but Vijay goes to her rescue in jail to save her.
 In confrontation with his father, he gives her a challenge to find her.